jensen-frontend-2024/2025-02-17-form-and-events/README.md

 2. `ref={inputRef}` connects the reference to the input.
 3. `inputRef.current.value` retrieves the value when needed.

 This method is useful when integrating with third-party libraries or when managing form data without triggering re-renders.
+But why doesn't it trigger a rerender?
+It's beacuse the ref-variable in itself is just a wrapping object to the element OR value it represents.
+Since the reference is just a pointer to the location in the storage where the element or the value is store, it will always be constant.
+To access the actual valaue, you must access the `.current`-attribute.
+It holds the actual value of the ref.

+So whenever you type something in the input field, the DOM that holds the data will keep the value updated but since React is NOT listening to it, it can't because it's concealed inside an object, it will not trigger a rerender.
+Which is a good thing in many cases.

 [Back to top](#2025-02-17-form-and-events)